agaleaniket10/agaleaniket10/README.md

 ---

-*All projects run locally or on your own infrastructure — no vendor lock-in, no data leaving your environment.*
+*All projects run locally or on your own infrastructure with no vendor lock-in, no data leaving your environment.*